12.0 Instructions for Agricultural Recruiters and Referrers for a Fee

 This limited class of recruiters and referrers for a fee must complete Form I-9 when you hire a person they refer.
 You and the employee must fully complete Form I-9 within three business days of the date employment begins, or, in the case of an individual hired for less than three business days, at the time employment begins.

 Recruiters and referrers for a fee may designate agents, such as national associations or employers, to complete the verification procedures on their behalf.
-If they designate you as the agent, you should provide the recruiter or referrer with a photocopy of Form I-9.
+If they designate you as the agent, you should provide the recruiter or referrer with a copy of Form I-9.
 However, recruiters and referrers for a fee are still responsible for complying with the law and may be found liable for violations of the law.

 Recruiters and referrers for a fee must have a Form I-9 for each individual they recruit or refer that is on an employer’s payroll.
 The Form I-9 must be retained for three years after the individual stops working for the employer.
 They must also make Form I-9 available for inspection by a DHS, DOL, or IER officer.